 - Level 3 DC Fast Charging: This is the fastest kind of charging currently available, with a growing number of stations available publicly.
 The amount of electricity they require, and cost of installation, makes them impractical for home use.
 DC Fast Charging can also be found along highways, making long road trips possible for EVs

-There are tens of thousands of charging stations throughout the United States, with more being added practically every day.
+There are over 65,000 charging stations throughout the United States, with more being added practically every day.
 The best way to find them is with Mercedes me Charge, our charging ecosystem.
 Mercedes me Charge integrates multiple charging networks into one, giving you more freedom and flexibility.
 You can view all available places to charge in the Mercedes me Connect app or even in the headunit of your Mercedes-EQ vehicle.